Richard-Woessner/moneyManager/README.md

    /><strong>MoneyManagerController:</strong> This is a User interface (UI) class.<br /><br/>
    <strong>DTO classes:</strong><br
-   /><strong>User:</strong> The class will hold user name and any possible data required for autehntication. <br /><strong>Income:</strong> The class will hold any income information data such as source, ammount, and frequency available (yearly, monthly, biweekly,etc.).<br
+   /><strong>User:</strong> The class will hold user name and any possible data required for authentication. <br /><strong>Income:</strong> The class will hold any income information data such as source, amount, and frequency available (yearly, monthly, biweekly,etc.).<br
    /><strong>Bill:</strong> The class will hold the bill information such as source, payment, day due, and the category of the bill. <br
    /><strong>CategoryType:</strong> Enum class to hold possible categories to organize bill types such as housing, electricity, entertainment, etc.).<br
    /><br/>
    <strong>DAO classes:</strong><br
-   /><strong>IUserDAO/UserDAO:</strong> Will process the user data between the apllication and the database.<br /><strong>IIncomeDAO/IncomeDAO:</strong> Will process the income data between the apllication and the database.<br /><strong>IBillDAO/BillDAO:</strong> Will process the bill data between the apllication and the database.<br /><br/>
+   /><strong>IUserDAO/UserDAO:</strong> Will process the user data between the application and the database.<br /><strong>IIncomeDAO/IncomeDAO:</strong> Will process the income data between the application and the database.<br /><strong>IBillDAO/BillDAO:</strong> Will process the bill data between the application and the database.<br /><br/>
    <strong>Service classes:</strong><br
    /><strong>ItemServices:</strong> Provides the required behaviors the classes below must implement for the business logic.<br
-   /><strong>IncomeService:</strong> This class will process the income data for any required function.<br /><strong>BillService:</strong> This class will process the bill data for any required function.<br /><strong>IncomeServiceStub:</strong> Contains temporaty income data to test the application until the database/dto is implemented.<br
+   /><strong>IncomeService:</strong> This class will process the income data for any required function.<br /><strong>BillService:</strong> This class will process the bill data for any required function.<br /><strong>IncomeServiceStub:</strong> Contains temporary income data to test the application until the database/dto is implemented.<br
-   /><strong>BillServiceStub:</strong> Contains temporaty bill data to test the application until the database/dto is implemented. </p>
+   /><strong>BillServiceStub:</strong> Contains temporary bill data to test the application until the database/dto is implemented. </p>
 <h2 id="json">JSON Schema</h2>
 This is the bill data to be exported to other apps.